A Refined Complexity Analysis of Fair Districting over Graphs: Basic Results on FCD

-Given an instance $(G=(V,E))$ of \textsc{Perfectly Balanced Connected Partition} with $n:=|V|$, for each pair of vertices $(v, v')\in V^2$, construct an instance of \fairCD: Set $C=\{c_1,c_2\}$, $k=2$, and $\ell=0$.
-Color all vertices of the given graph~$G$ with~$c_1$.
-Moreover, modify~$G$ by introducing $n$~new vertices of color~$c_2$.
-Connect half of these vertices to~$v$ and the other half to~$v'$.
+\textbf{Construction.} Given an instance $(G=(V,E))$ of \textsc{Perfectly Balanced Connected Partition} with $n:= \vert V \vert $, for each pair of vertices $(v, v')\in V^2$, we construct an instance of \fairCD: We set $C=\{c_1,c_2\}$, $k=2$, and $\ell=0$.
+We color all vertices of the given graph~$G$ in color~$c_1$.
+Moreover, we modify $G$ by introducing $n$ new vertices of color $c_2$.
+We connect half of these vertices to $v$ and the other half to $v'$.
 Subsequently, we query our oracle for \fairCD on the resulting instance and return yes if the oracle returns yes; otherwise, we continue with the next pair of vertices.
 After the oracle rejected all instances, we return no.

 We now prove the correctness of the reduction by showing that there exists a pair of vertices $(v,v')\in V^2$ for which the constructed \fairCD instance is a yes-instance if and only if the given \textsc{Perfectly Balanced Connected Partition} instance is a yes-instance.

 Let $(V_1,V_2)$ be a solution to the \fairCD instance constructed for some pair of vertices $(v,v')\in V^2$.
 As $\ell=0$ and we require that both $V_1$ and $V_2$ need to be non-empty, it needs to hold that both districts contain vertices of both colors.
 Moreover, as both $G[V_1]$ and $G[V_2]$ are connected, all vertices of color $c_2$ adjacent to $v$ need to be in the same district as $v$ (and similarly for $v'$).
 Thus, $v$ and $v'$ need to be in different districts, each consisting of $\frac{n}{2}$ vertices of color $c_2$ and $\frac{n}{2}$ vertices of color $c_1$.
 Thereby, after removing all vertices of color $c_2$, $(V_1,V_2)$ is a solution to the given \textsc{Perfectly Balanced Connected Partition} instance.

 To prove the reverse direction, let $(V_1,V_2)$ be a solution to the given \textsc{Perfectly Balanced Connected Partition} instance.
 Let $v\in V_1$ be some vertex from $V_1$ and $v'\in V_2$ be some vertex from $V_2$.
 Then, the \fairCD instance constructed for $(v,v')$ is a yes-instance, as it is possible to add the $\frac{n}{2}$ vertices of color $c_2$ attached to $v$ to $V_1$ and the $\frac{n}{2}$ vertices of color $c_2$ attached to $v'$ to $V_2$ to arrive at a solution to the \fairCD instance constructed for pair $(v,v')\in V^2$. \end{proof} Note that our results strengthen a result of Stoica et al.\ \cite{DBLP:conf/atal/StoicaCDG20}, who proved that \fairCD is NP-hard for $ \vert C \vert =2$ and $k=2$ if we can additionally specify for each vertex the districts to which it can be assigned.

-Lastly, using a simple dynamic programming approach, we show that an instance of \fairCD{} on a disconnected graph is polynomial-time solvable whenever \fairCD{} can be solved in polynomial time on its connected components.
-This will play a crucial role, e.g., in the proof of our XP-algorithm for the parameter max leaf number from \Cref{th:mln}.
+As our second basic result, using a simple dynamic programming approach, we show that an instance of \fairCD{} on a disconnected graph is polynomial-time solvable if \fairCD{} can be solved in polynomial time on its connected components.
+This will play a crucial role, e.g., in developing an XP-algorithm for the max leaf number (\Cref{th:mln}).